awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 1. A message displays information about the compute type change process\.
 Review the information, and choose **Update**\.

-## Switch Your WorkSpace Running Mode<a name="client-switch-running-mode"></a>
+## Switch the WorkSpace running mode<a name="client-switch-running-mode"></a>

 You can specify whether your WorkSpace is always running or whether it stops after a specified period of inactivity\.
-Workspaces provides the following two running modes that you can choose from\.
+WorkSpaces provides the following two running modes that you can choose from\.
 + **AlwaysOn** — Keeps your WorkSpace always running\.
 + **AutoStop** — Your WorkSpace starts when you sign in and stops after a specified period of inactivity\.
 After your WorkSpace stops, the state of your apps and data is saved\.